mbyoung99/ML_Algorithm_Derivations/README.md

 # Derivation of Machine Learning Algorithms in Python
 This is a portfolio to document my derivations of common Machine Learning algoriths in python using only the numpy library, and is based on Machine Learning from Scratch online course.
-* Machine Learning Algorithms: Linear Regression, Logistic Regression, K Nearest Neighbor, Decision Tree, Random Forest, Support Vector Machine, K Means Clustering, Principal Component Analysis, Artificial Neural Networks
+* Machine Learning Algorithms: Linear Regression, Logistic Regression, K Nearest Neighbor, Decision Tree, Random Forest, Support Vector Machine, K Means Clustering, Principal Component Analysis, Perceptron
 * Programming Languages: Python
 * Libraries: Numpy